Tuskegee Syphilis Study

 The men were initially told that the experiment was only going to last six months, but it was extended to 40 years.
 After funding for treatment was lost, the study was continued without informing the men that they would never be treated.
 None of the infected men were treated with penicillin despite the fact that, by 1947, the antibiotic was widely available and had become the standard treatment for syphilis.

 The study continued, under numerous Public Health Service supervisors, until 1972, when a leak to the press resulted in its termination on November 16 of that year.
 By then, 28 patients had died directly from syphilis, 100 died from complications related to syphilis, 40 of the patients' wives were infected with syphilis, and 19 children were born with congenital syphilis.

-The 40-year Tuskegee Study was a major violation of ethical standards, and has been cited as "arguably the most infamous biomedical research study in U.S. history."
+The 40-year Tuskegee Study was a major violation of ethical standards and has been cited as "arguably the most infamous biomedical research study in U.S. history."
 Its revelation led to the 1979 Belmont Report and to the establishment of the Office for Human Research Protections (OHRP) and federal laws and regulations requiring institutional review boards for the protection of human subjects in studies.
 The OHRP manages this responsibility within the United States Department of Health and Human Services (HHS).
 Its revelation has also been an important cause of distrust in medical science and the US government amongst African Americans.

-On May 16, 1997, President Bill Clinton formally apologized on behalf of the United States to victims of the study, calling it shameful and racist.
+In 1997, President Bill Clinton formally apologized on behalf of the United States to victims of the study, calling it shameful and racist.
 "What was done cannot be undone, but we can end the silence," he said.
 "We can stop turning our heads away.
-We can look at you in the eye, and finally say, on behalf of the American people, what the United States government did was shameful and I am sorry."
+We can look at you in the eye, and finally say, on behalf of the American people, what the United States government did was shameful, and I am sorry."